thormay.net

 Abstract : This paper examines some of the ways in which foreign language education has been affected by corrupt practices and various other distortions of best teaching practice.
 Particular attention is paid to South Korea.
 The nature of corruption and its social origins are identified.
 Pressures affecting students, teachers and institutions are all seen to play a part.
 It is noted that mass education is a simulation which leaves space for fraud, whereas actual live language performance is its own test.
 Perhaps as a consequence, the gradual insertion of a new language code like English into a speech community might succeed over the long term even where immediate educational practices suggest failure.

-13. When Grammar Doesn't Help (an analysis of the role of grammar in language teaching), [ 6000 words; external publication pending; pre-publication draft on this site]
+15. When Grammar Doesn't Help (an analysis of the role of grammar in language teaching),

 Abstract : This paper questions the role of grammar in language teaching and learning.
 Firstly it identifies the constituencies in academic language teaching, and their often conflicting notions of language programs.
 Several kinds of learners are discussed, with particular attention to the large group who are uncomfortable with any technical analysis, including formal grammars.
 Some conventional ideas about what a natural language grammar actually is are challenged.
 The consequences of a connectionist view of language processing are briefly explored.
 The power of collocation sets is identified as a key to language acquisition.
 Language is set in the broader cognitive context of memory processes and patterns of generalization.
 Pedagogical grammars are viewed as forced external generalizations with little organic presence in memory, but some suggestions are made about how to make use of them.
 Actual student language memory, as well as teacher self-insight into L1 are both contrasted with the idealized patterns assumed by academic language programs.
 Finally, the stubborn problem of average teacher behaviour is set against the real ways in which people appear to use grammars and learn languages.

-12. Standing Room Only - Posture, Space and the Learning Process in ESL Classes, [ 4800 words; external publication pending; pre-publication draft on this site ]
+12. Standing Room Only - Posture, Space and the Learning Process in ESL Classes (2005)

 Abstract : This article explores the role of posture in the language learning process, and concludes that it is sometimes critical for learning success.
 Principles of learning and moving are outlined.
 The history of physical movement in study is briefly traced.
 A Korean case study is presented of “failed” tertiary students who learn to learn on their feet.
 The paper is a practical guide for teachers who wish to experiment with physical movement and location in their own ESL/EFL classrooms .